namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This approach addresses two problems at once: it provides a workaround for limited SRE access to run details, and it mitigates the fact that Databricks job run retention is fixed and not configurable.
 While the current implementation is intentionally scoped as a proof of concept, it demonstrates a feasible path toward regularly exporting runs via automation.

 I shared the idea with a small group of colleagues, including SRE-adjacent teammates, and the feedback so far has been positive.
 The next step, if prioritized, would be productionizing and scheduling the export process to make run history consistently available for debugging and auditing.

+## Resolved a flagged dependency vulnerability by removing an unused TensorFlow/Keras dependency and safely updating Transformers., (2025-09-24)
+I investigated a reported vulnerability in a predictive model repository related to TensorFlow, Keras, and Transformers dependencies.
+Although the issue initially appeared complex, I determined that TensorFlow was not actually used by the model and that Keras was being pulled in unnecessarily as a transitive dependency.

+By removing the unused TensorFlow/Keras dependency and updating Transformers, I resolved the vulnerability with minimal code changes and no functional impact to the model.

 ## Introduced a shared always-on Databricks dev cluster to eliminate startup delays for quick Python experiments and smoke tests., (2025-09-24)